Join the Honors Faculty

 - teaching an honors section of a general education course

-- teaching a special topics Honors Seminars (3 credits)
+- teaching a three-credit special topics Honors Interdisciplinary Seminars (HON 3301)

-- teaching a 1-credit, pass/fail Honors Colloquium, that typically meets once a week or every other week
+- teaching a one-credit Honors Colloquium (HON 3000), that typically meets once a week or every other week

 All honors courses feature small class sizes and opportunities for faculty to involve students in collaborative, creative, experiential or interdisciplinary work that may not be possible in larger classes.
 We have a particular need for special topics courses.
 These enable faculty to focus on an area that is a particular passion for them.
 The attached handout provides more information about expectations for Honors teaching.